-Should a student be absent for longer than two days without being able to contact them or their family, a safeguarding concern will be raised.
+Should a student be absent for longer than a day without being able to contact them or their family, a safeguarding concern will be raised.
+Please see Attendance Policy for details.

 11. Acceptable Internet Usage and E-safety:

 Phoenix Autism Trust recognises that the internet, and access to it via a range of technologies, is an attractive and increasingly integral feature of a young person's learning and entertainment.
 It recognises too that in enabling access to this invaluable resource it has a duty to ensure students are safe from the following: